jacksonjgee/jacksonjgee/README.md

   <br>
   <div align="left">
     <p align="left" style="max-width: 800px; line-height: 1.6; font-size: 15px;">
       👋 Hi there!
-I'm Jackson, a first-year AI major looking to make it to the big leagues of AI.
+I'm Jackson, a second-year AI major looking to make it to the big leagues of AI.
 I moved here (Perth) from Cape Town, South Africa 🇿🇦 to pursue my further studies.
 I plan to deeply understand all there is about AI 🤖 — from data science to machine learning.
 And when I mean learn...
 I mean learn — no vibe-coding, just pure knowledge 🧠.
 My goals are to achieve 🎯 top marks, build 💻 personal projects, and create things that genuinely teach me something new.
 All of this to hopefully land an awesome 💼 internship somewhere...
       I am currently working on the following roadmap: https://roadmap.sh/r/ml-engineer-3dqvu
 <br>
       Anyways...
 I’m part of my uni’s 🤝 AI club, I have an unbelievably cute 🐶 dog — Bailey the Beagle — I love 🏋️ working out.
 And I also have an amazing girlfriend ❤️